 I love the wooden advent calendars with a drawer for each day that you can tuck a candy, a note, or a little ornament into.

 Glitter Lit Advent Houses

 My assistant Analese made a note on this one saying, “the advent of my dreams” and I can’t blame her.
 This is SO beautiful – all those little doors!
 I guess you could say it’s the advent of my dreams too.
-(I also love this one with tiny houses, but for $249, I think my dreams might not extend that far).
+Plus, use the code THANKS20 for 20% off.

 Classic Chocolate Advent Calendar

 It’s hard to beat one of those chocolate-a-day advent calendars.
 You can pick them up for $0.99 each at Trader Joe’s (although they sell out in a hot second) or this pack of 4 is just over $5 and very cute.

 I’d love to hear about your favorite advent calendar, plus what kinds of activities you do along with it!